silver-sat/Radio_Board/README.md

      - RedHat Linux or derivatives: `sudo yum install git`
      - macOS (using [Homebrew](https://github.com/Homebrew/brew)): `brew install git`
    * For other programs, see their associated documentation for directions.
+3. Download and install SilverSat's KiCad Library (https://github.com/silver-sat/kicad_library).
+Installation instructions are given on the library's README.md.
+   - It is possible to skip this step, but some parts (such as the TCXO) may fail to load.¹
-3. Open the project folder and open SilverSat_Comms.kicad_pro.
+5. Open the project folder and open SilverSat_Comms.kicad_pro.
 KiCad will show the project schematic and PCB files.

 # Files
 | File name                 | Description                                                                              |